fernflower/django_steps/readme.md

 ## TODO list
 - [] utilize ansible docker for docker installation
-- [] postgresql in a docker container or configured by ansible on host
+- [x] postgresql in a docker container or configured by ansible on host
+- [] make deployment kubernetes-friendly